Do Unto Others

 Respond

 Now that you’re ready to respond, how will you?
 If you still want to curse this person out, then you’re not ready because you haven’t healed.
 Not sure how?
-You can always keep it short and sweet by saying something like, “None of this is true.
+Always ask God to choose your words first.
+Nevertheless, you can always keep it short and sweet by saying something like, “None of this is true.
 I pray you get the answers you’re seeking.”
 “Your problem is not with me, but I’ll be praying for you.”
 “I’m sorry you feel this way, but this is totally unacceptable.
 I pray you get the help you need.”
 “I’m offended by your message.
 None of this makes sense.
-Nevertheless.
-I forgive you and pray that you get the help you deserve.”No weapon formed against me shall prosper.
+However, I forgive you and pray that you get the help you deserve.”No weapon formed against me shall prosper.
 I’ll be praying for you.”
 Or you can always just say, “I’ll be praying for you.”

 Sometimes it may be necessary to call or meet up, depending on the relationship or circumstances.
 Texting can get really ugly because many people don’t know how to communicate that way effectively, leading to messages getting misconstrued.